nirmitsaini1024/Portfolio/README.md

 # Portfolio

-Hi, I'm **Nirmit Saini** - a Full-Stack Developer evolving into a Web3 Developer.
+Hi, I'm **Nirmit Saini** - a Full-Stack Developer.
 I build Full-Stack projects and other cool things.

 This is my portfolio showcasing my projects, work experience, and technical blog posts.